moonbitlang/moonbit-course/course10/course_en.md

 - According to the pigeonhole principle/birthday problem:
   - Different pieces of data may have the same hash value.
-  - Different hashe values may be mapped to the same index in array.
+  - Different hash values may be mapped to the same index in an array.
 - Collision Handling in HashMap:
-  - Direct Addressing (separate chaining): use another data structure to store items when multiple items are hashed into the same index.
+  - Direct Addressing (separate chaining): use another data structure to store items when multiple items are hashed to the same index.
     - Linked Lists
     - Balanced Binary Search Trees, etc.

 # Hash Collision

 - Collision Handling in HashMap:
-  - Direct Addressing (separate chaining): use another data structure to store items when multiple items are hashed into the same index.
+  - Direct Addressing (separate chaining): use another data structure to store items when multiple items are hashed to the same index.
     - Linked Lists
     - Balanced Binary Search Trees, etc.